alexander171294/web-poker/README.md

 ´tns update´

-For build/run ~~i write the instructions soon~~ see the wiki.
+For build/run see the wiki.

 ## Bakend

-The backend is splitted in two proyects, the lobby (users login/tables), and the table/turnament severs, for simple test you can use the same physical server to run all of this (Frontend, backend lobby, and backends tables/rooms).
-Aditionally I created a shared jar project for DTO classes
+The backend is splitted in ~~two~~ five proyects, the ApiServer for web operations, as see the room servers, or login with your user, and some specific parts of the room protocol as Auth Challenge (See the protocol RFC for more details).
+The Orchestrator, in charge of register and organize room servers, The room servers for do the game (All tables are a server).
+Additionally have two projects, one for RFC Protocol DTOs (exchange), and another for Domain/Repository of persistence.

-You need to start the lobby server and configure your ip in the frontend and the table backends proyect (see in the wiki soon), and start new tables executing process of backends tables.
-Then build/run the client and login/register.
+You need to start the Orchestrator, then ApiServer and RoomServer.

 ### Build backend: